yhgon/benchmark/tensorcore/readme.md

 moreover, for best performance, use CUDA 9.2 and recent cublas patch. from [nvidia dev site](http://developer.nvidia.com) You also could use docker images from [docker hub](https://hub.docker.com/r/nvidia/cuda/tags/)

-this code don't include comparing the result.
+this code don't include comparing the result from CPU to save benchmark time.
+For double precision and single precision, single code do benchmark.
+Moreover, the theoratical number is base on Volta SMX2 16GB with boost clock

 below script show how to compile and run the benchmark.
 ```